 And if you need help learning your basic alphabet, you can buy my practice book in the shop.
 It’s a download so you can print and use it as many times as you need to practice until you feel comfortable on your own!

 Don’t hesitate to email me or comment with any questions or issues that you run into.

 Leave a comment

-Sign up to receive our newsletter and new product launches and receive 10% off your first order!
+Join our newsletter and get 10% off your first order!